padagraph/botapadd/README.md

 [Comments]
 * '!' is used to comment a line, usefull for discussion and help, it will be ignored by the program

+[Separator]
+* is defined in the first line "!," a commented comma  can also use "!;"

 [Headers]
 * '@' Header for nodes :